 Crankworx is the defining celebration of world-class mountain biking.
 Come ride with the best, on phenomenal terrain and watch as the most competitive athletes refine and define the sport.

-STOP ONE: Crankworx Rotorua brings nine jam-packed days of gravity-mountain biking to the Southern Hemisphere for March and April 2017.
-The first stop of the Crankworx World Tour, the festival is staged in the Skyline Rotorua Gravity Park and the Whakarewarewa Forest trail network, with events spilling out all over the city.
-It launches all four Crankworx Series competitions, brings the riders out to play for the first whip-off of the season, and establishes the only rider capable of winning the Triple Crown of Slopestyle in a given year.
+STOP ONE (March 17-25): Crankworx Rotorua brings nine jam-packed days of gravity-mountain biking to the Southern Hemisphere for its fourth year in March 2018.
+The first stop of the Crankworx World Tour, the festival is staged in the Skyline Rotorua Gravity Park and amongst the famed redwoods in the Whakarewarewa Forest trail network, with events spilling out all over the city.
+It launches all four Crankworx Series competitions, unofficially kicks off the international downhill racing season, brings the riders out to play for the first whip-off of the season, and establishes the first rider capable of winning the Triple Crown of Slopestyle for the year.
 With a full complement of Kidsworx events, concerts and its own showcase of the sport’s creative side, Rotorua is the place to experience how the Kiwis revel in the cult of the fat tire.

-THE CORONATION: Whistler is where it all began, where careers take flight and where the season culminates in a raucous showdown of gravity-mountain biking’s finest riding.
-The festival is staged in the number one lift-accessed mountain bike park in the world, the Whistler Mountain Bike Park, and surrounding Whistler Valley.
-The area’s craggy cliffs and root-riddled rain forest are Mecca for downhill and North Shore-style riding, offering up 4,900 vertical-feet of bold, brash terrain to fuel 10 days of boundary-defining riding each August.
-From fans cresting the Top of the World to seasoned Slopestyle athletes battling in the Boneyard, Crankworx Whistler merges every rider’s talent, creativity and power to form the ultimate riding scene.
-And as the home of the Crankworx World Tour, it is where the toughest and most exclusive titles in the sport are awarded: the King and Queen of the Crankworx World Tour and the Triple Crown of Slopestyle.
+THE HOMECOMING (August 10-19): Whistler is where it all began, where careers take flight and where the season culminates in a raucous showdown of gravity-mountain biking’s finest riding.
+For an unprecedented 15 years, the festival has been staged in the number one lift-accessed mountain bike park in the world, the Whistler Mountain Bike Park, and surrounding Whistler Valley.
+The area’s craggy cliffs and root-riddled rainforest are Mecca for downhill and North Shore-style riding, offering up 4,900 vertical-feet of bold, brash terrain to fuel 10 days of boundary-defining riding each August.
+From fans cresting the Top of the World to seasoned Slopestyle athletes battling in the storied Boneyard, Crankworx Whistler merges every rider’s talent, creativity and power to form the ultimate riding scene.
+And as the home of the Crankworx World Tour, it’s where the toughest and most exclusive titles in the sport are awarded: the King and Queen of the Crankworx World Tour and the Triple Crown of Slopestyle.